CEREBRUS-MAXIMUS/Surfer-Data/docs/ADD_PLATFORMS.md

 3. **Implement the scraping function**: In this file, implement the scraping function following the existing patterns in other platform modules.

 4. **Add authentication check**: Implement a mechanism to verify if the user is connected to the website.
 This typically involves checking for the presence of specific elements that are only visible when logged in.
-If the user is not authenticated, send the 'connect-website' event to the renderer process using `ipcRenderer.send('connect-website', company)`.
+If the user is not authenticated, send the 'connect-website' event to the renderer process using `ipcRenderer.send('connect-website', id)`.

 5. **Update types**: Modify `platforms.ts` to include the necessary types for the new platform, including any subruns.